shchodro/serverless-workshop/README.md

 * * *

-## Lab 5 - Motion Sensor Integration with Intel Edison and Grove
+## Lab 5 - Zombie Detection with SNS

 In this section, you'll help protect suvivors from zombies.
-Zombie motion sensor devices allow communities to determine if zombies (or intruders) are nearby.
+Zombie Motion Service allows communities to determine if zombies (or intruders) are nearby.
 You'll setup a Lambda function to send Zombie Events to a SNS Topic

 #### Creating the AWS Backend